bkacjios/lua-mumble/README.md

 -- When server responds, it will call the 'OnUserList' hook mumble.client:requestUserList()

--- Disconnect from a mumble server mumble.client:disconnect()
+-- Disconnect from the connected server mumble.client:disconnect()

 -- Transmit a plugin data packet to a table of users